Help for facial tics, such as constant throat clearing and excessive eye blinking

 Tips for concerned parents

-- Understand how the tics affect your child and make changes at home and school to best accommodate them.
+- Understand how the condition affects your child and make changes at home and school to best accommodate them.

-- Try not to draw too much attention to your child’s tics and don’t make them overly concerned about them.
-Doing so will make your child feel more anxious and will more than likely worsen the situation.
+- Try not to draw too much attention to your child’s spasms and don’t make them overly concerned about them.
+Doing so will make your child feel more anxious and will likely worsen the situation.

-- Realize tics are not done on purpose.
-Although tics may frustrate you, do not punish your child for having tics, and try not to show any frustration you may feel.
-Doing so may increase your child’s anxiety and cause more tics.
+- Realize your child is not doing this on purpose.
+Don’t punish your child, and try not to show any frustration you may feel.
+Doing so may increase your child’s anxiety and cause more spasms.

-- Make sure your child is not having caffeine which is present in sodas, coffee, tea and chocolate.
+- Make sure your child is not having caffeine, found in sodas, coffee, tea and chocolate.

 - Teach your child how to relax and de-stress.
 Try teaching your child deep breathing and muscle relaxation techniques.